Skip to main content

 Dr Kerstin Hoge undertakes research primarily in the syntax and morphosyntax of German and Yiddish.

-Dr Víctor Acedo-Matellán’s research centres on the morphosyntax of argument and event structure (resultative constructions, the expression of inner aspect), and the syntax-morphology interface (the syntax of roots, the architecture of extended projections, allomorphy and allosemy), from the perspective of minimalist approaches like Distributed Morphology and Spanning Theory.
+Dr Víctor Acedo-Matellán’s research centres on the morphosyntax of argument and event structure (resultative constructions, the expression of inner aspect), the syntax-morphology/lexicon interface (the syntax of roots, the architecture of extended projections, allomorphy and allosemy), and the syntax-prosody interface (with recent work on second position clitics) from the perspective of minimalist approaches like Distributed Morphology and Spanning Theory.

 Growing out of his research on the compositional aspects of events and states, Professor Matt Husband has been examining the composition of generic interpretations from a neo-constructionist perspective.
-This research examines the morphosyntactic units that underlie reference to kinds/subkinds and generalizations over individuals and events, identifying the compositional primitives we use to go beyond our particular experiences and express our knowledge, beliefts, steretypes and prejudices about the nature of our world.
+This research examines the morphosyntactic units that underlie reference to kinds/subkinds and generalisations over individuals and events, identifying the compositional primitives we use to go beyond our particular experiences and express our knowledge, beliefs, stereotypes and prejudices about the nature of our world.

 Return to top